vzhou842/victorzhou.com/content/posts/2019-03-03-intro-to-neural-networks.md

 We got $0.7216$ again!
 Looks like it works.

+> Liking this post so far?
+[Subscribe to my newsletter](/subscribe/?src=intro-to-nn) to get more ML content in your inbox.

 ## 3. Training a Neural Network, Part 1

 Say we have the following measurements: